Mercedes T-Class electric MPV announced for 2022

 Mercedes has announced that the forthcoming replacement for the Citan compact van and MPV will be offered as an electric model for the first time.
 The passenger car will be called the T-Class, while the commercial van version will continue to wear the Citan moniker, with both launching in early 2022.

-Like the outgoing model, the T-Class and new Citan will be produced in co-operation with the Renault Nissan Mitsubishi Alliance, so it's likely to share the mechanical platform and engine technology of the next-generation Renault Kangoo.
-No details on battery size, range or likely price have been released as yet.
+Like the outgoing model, the T-Class and new Citan will be produced in co-operation with Renault, so it's likely to share the mechanical platform and engine technology of the next-generation Renault Kangoo.
+No details on battery size, range or likely price have been released as yet, however a prototype version of the car was spotted testing under camouflage (above) in December 2020.

 Mercedes says the T-Class will be aimed at both private buyers and 'ride-sharing' services, and will be offered with a fully electric powertrain, as well as internal-combustion engines.
 It'll slot into the range as a smaller and cheaper alternative to the Vito van-based V-Class, which is also offered with both diesel and electric power – the latter known as the EQV.